las-r/micro/README.md

 print(add(2, 3))
 ```

 Functions are first-class values (`type(add)` returns `"func"`) and can be used as such, such being passed as arguments or returned by another function.

+Assigning to a variable inside a function only affects that function's local copy and never modifies variables from an enclosing scope, even for a nested function.

 ## Arrays & Indexing
 Arrays are created with `[...]` and indexed with `:`: